donnapep/book-review/CONTRIBUTING.md

 ## Contribution Ideas ##

-The following are improvements that are on the product roadmap but that have not yet been implemented:
+The following are improvements that are on the product roadmap but have not yet been implemented:

 * Setting for configuring the border thickness of the review box.
 * Add the ability to reorder custom links (drag and drop).
-* Fix errors in debug.log on a fresh WordPress install and when viewing the archives.
+* Fix errors in `debug.log` on a fresh WordPress install and when viewing the archives.
 * Keep track of the version that a user upgraded from.
 * Make the archives responsive.
 * Add filtering to the archives or allow filtering as part of the shortcode.